MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: INTRODUCTION

 To address these issues, researchers have begun to shift towards robotic team-based solutions.
 Challenges like the DARPA Subterranean Challenge~\cite{orekhov_inspiring_2023} or ESA Space Resources Challenge~\cite{european_space_agency_challenge_nodate} have shown how the multi-robot paradigm has measurable advantages in terms of robustness and operational efficiency compared to single robot approaches~\cite{tranzatto_cerberus_2022,kottege_heterogeneous_2025,arm_scientific_2023,schnell_efficient_2023, van_der_meer_realms_2023}.
 The inherent \textbf{robustness} of multi-robot teams stems from two forms of redundancy: First, by allowing for fault tolerance at the robot level, tasks can be performed by multiple team members.
 Secondly, in a heterogeneous team, different systems capable of performing the same task can be introduced, enabling greater robustness and flexibility in task allocation.
 In terms of \textbf{operational efficiency}, team approaches can leverage both task parallelism and specialization to increase throughput.
 Instead of a single generalized but suboptimal system, individual robots can be optimized for specific task subsets.
 While reducing the system's redundancy, such specialization enables the use of higher-quality hardware or efficiency gains through more tailored kinematics.

+Beyond team composition, the choice of locomotion modality remains an open question.
+While wheeled rovers have been the established platform for planetary exploration, advances in legged locomotion have made such platforms increasingly competitive in unstructured outdoor terrain.
+Legged systems are particularly attractive for accessing scientifically interesting but locomotion-challenging regions such as steep crater walls or lava tubes, which exceed the capabilities of conventional rovers~\cite{kolvenbach2025lunarleaper}.
+This motivation has driven a sustained line of prototype work on legged platforms for planetary exploration~\cite{bartsch2010spaceclimber, seidel2020using, olsen2025olympus}.
+Combined with the team-based paradigm, heterogeneous platforms with mixed locomotion modalities can leverage the complementary strengths of both: legged platforms for terrain access, wheeled platforms for endurance and payload capacity.

 With large teams of primarily manually controlled robots, the model of continuous operator supervision does not scale well: either the number of human operators must increase, or robots experience longer idle times due to delayed input, both of which negatively impact overall mission efficiency.
-To offset efficiency losses and manpower demands, higher levels of autonomy are required to enable scalable multi-robot operations.
-We therefore adopt the concept of scalable autonomy in our~\textbf{\gls{mosaic}} framework, in which a single operator can supervise and control a team of robots operating at different levels of autonomy.
-Realizing this mixed autonomy operation of a multi-robot team introduces several challenges: (1) Robots must operate in a shared environment, requiring, for example, the clearing of other moving robots from one's map; (2) Exploration and scientific measurement tasks need to be allocated across the team according to each robot’s capabilities, while optimizing mission parameters such as time or energy, and (3) Operators must retain the ability to intervene to ensure safe operation.
+To offset efficiency losses and manpower demands, higher levels of autonomy are required to allow a single operator to effectively supervise and coordinate a multi-robot team.
+We therefore design the MOSAIC framework to enable a single operator to supervise and control a team of robots by dynamically adjusting the level of autonomy of individual robots or the full team.
+Realizing this mixed autonomy operation of a multi-robot team introduces several challenges: (1) Robots must operate in a shared environment, requiring, for example, that each robot filters out other team members from its local occupancy map to avoid treating them as static obstacles; (2) Exploration and scientific measurement tasks need to be allocated across the team according to each robot's capabilities, while optimizing mission parameters such as time or energy, and (3) Operators must retain the ability to intervene to ensure safe operation.

 To demonstrate the practical viability of~\mosaic, we conducted exploration and analysis missions with a heterogeneous team of robots, coordinated by a single operator, under real-world conditions.
-We applied a KPI framework~\cite{richter_practical_2026} focused on multi-robot exploration to quantitatively evaluate the system's performance in terms of efficiency, robustness, and precision.
+For quantitative evaluation of the mission outcome, we applied a subset of the~\gls{kpi} framework proposed in~\cite{richter_practical_2026}, which was specifically designed for multi-robot exploration missions.
+We selected~\glspl{kpi} covering three dimensions, efficiency, robustness, and scientific precision, evaluated under realistic deployment conditions.